elksearch/elasticsearch-cheatsheet/README.md

 > A living knowledge base built from years of real-world observability engineering.

-> Updated regularly with production insights, official docs, and daily learnings.
+> Updated regularly with production insights, official docs and daily learnings.

 ---